Wotcnt/Polyrifringence-Engine/README.md

 ---

-# 𝛌⃝ - Exergy Half-Life Sigil (Lambda in a Coherence Cycle)
+# 𝛌⃝ Exergy Half-Life Sigil (Lambda in a Coherence Cycle)  𝛌⃝

 Definition:
 A lambda decay constant enclosed within a bounded coherence cycle.